Image by matthewf01

 I’m going to grind about 2 cups at once, because that is the amount that gets the best results.
 Too little and it whips it around and doesn’t work so well; too much and it’s very heavy and the motor has to work too hard.
 I’m only going to start out with about 1/2 c. of it today, so I’ll put the rest in a bag and freeze it.

-Add an equal amount of water as you did flour.
-I’ll add 1/2 c. water, since I added 1/2 c. flour.
-This basically makes a thick batter.
+Step 2: Add just over half as much water as you did flour.
+I’ll add 1/4 c. + 1 or 2 tbsp. water, since I added 1/2 c. flour.
+This basically makes a (very) thick batter.
 It’s good.